BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/draft.md

 ### CC Name

-The name of the genital when choosing it in Character Creation.
+The name of the genital in Character Creation.

-### Visual Name
+### Filename

 The name of the mesh.
 Usually found in: